MarcDiethelm/xtc/README.md

 - `modules/moduleName` folders: All your module code and styles, basically everything visible that's not pure layout.
 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.
-- `public` folder: Anything that needs to be avialable to the world goes here, including the generated assets.
+- `public` folder: Static resources that need to be available to the world go here, including the generated assets.

-All these resources [are available to your templates](#static-assets) in concatenated and minified form (except stuff that you put in the /public folder).
+All these resources [are available to your templates](#static-assets) will be concatenated and minified (except the static stuff of course).

 ### Terrific Modules